ebs-universe/cefkivy/README.md

 The next release, with further fixes for basic functionality, should be published by the end of March 2022.

+  - JS in the LoadHandler stripped out completely to debug the keyboard issue.
+This may eventually be reintroduced, but for now, it's not there.
+  - Keyboard issue tracked down to KeyEvent dictionary structure having been changed in cefpython3.
+Additional code needed to correctly translate key presses.
+  - Keyboard made 'global' by default to simplify testing.
+  - Application seems to exit fine now, uncertain why.

 ### v66.0.1, February 2022

   - Package installs fine on x86-64 and seems to basically run.